metasfresh/metasfresh-documentation/_webui_collection/EN/Phone_call_scheduling_sales_order.md

 ---
-title: How do I create a sales order immediately after calling a customer?
+title: How do I create a sales order while on the phone with the customer?
 layout: default
 tags:
   - Workflow